FAQs | terms & conditions

 SCORES: BETA RELEASES

-The "beta" releases are my preferred kind of scores for concert performances.
+The "beta" releases are kind of scores I use for my own concert performances.
 Wider spacing is used, as well as larger scales.
 So these scores are easier to read in a concert situation so the stand can be positioned lower and further away.
-The layout style of "beta releases" often requires to glue three pages together.
+The layout style of "beta releases" often requires to stick three pages in a row.
 Unlike usage of the term "beta" in the software development (describing early versions that contain bugs) my beta scores differ from "final" releases only in the wider layout design.
 Since the formatting of the beta versions is less complicated and their production required less working hours on formatting, their price tag is lower than the final versions.
 This is normally interesting for students, who often have to deal with a really tight budget.
-My plan is, to publish the beta score versions in the store as soon as possible - and to replace them with final releases step by step after some time.
+My plan is, to publish the beta score versions in the store as soon as possible - and to replace them with final releases stepwise after some time.

 SCORES: FINAL RELEASES

-If there is no "beta" supplement, the formatting of the scores is narrower.
+If there is no "beta" supplement, the formatting of the scores is narrower, in the style of the prestigious editions.
 As a result there are fewer pages, since the space on the paper is used to the maximum, while still keeping excellent readability of the text.
 Turning pages works two-by-two, without necessarity to glue three pages together.
 Formatting of the final versions of the scores demands a lot of time (up to twice as much), since virtually every entry must be optimized manually, so a higher final price tag was inevitable.

 The CD prices in this shop already include the basic shipping cost as a postage without insurance.
 Shipping that way is usually possible only once a week, so please mind that the CDs will be sent 1-6 days after your purchase.
 Extra services like fast shipping, insured/registered postage with tracking number, etc. are generally possible- they will result in higher final price, only the real prices of the local postal service will be added.
 Delivery time depends on postal service, I have no influence on the shipping time and delivery date.